 The nation’s capital, Grand Turk is an easy 25-minute flight from Providenciales.

 Long held by some to be the landfall site in the New World of Christopher Columbus, the island has a long and colorful history.
 Walking down the main street of Cockburn Town takes you past some of the country’s best-preserved examples of eighteenth and nineteenth century architecture.
-The Turks and Caicos National Museum is well-curated and a fascinating exploration of the country’s history.
+The Turks and Caicos National Museum is well-curated and has a fascinating display and exploration of the country’s history.

 Driving up to explore the 1852 lighthouse you’ll see evidence of the former Cold-War base for US Navy & Air Force.